osuosl/osuosl-pelican/content/donate/donate_faq.rst

 the OSU Foundation directly if you have questions about your eligibility.

+.. _What is the OSU Foundation?:

 **What is the OSU Foundation?**

 The OSU Foundation handles all donations for Oregon State University.
 For more information on the OSU Foundation, visit their website at http://osufoundation.org

+.. _I work for a company that has a donation matching program, how can I get them to match my donation to the OSUOSL?:

 **I work for a company that has a donation matching program, how can I get them to match my donation to the OSUOSL?**